Orama-Interactive/Pixelorama-Docs/docs/extension_system/extensions_api.md

     - Unlike **new_project()**, no starting frame/layer gets created.
 Useful if you want to deserialize project data.

+- **ImageExtended** `new_image_extended(width: int, height: int, mipmaps: bool, format: Image.Format, is_indexed := false, from_data := PackedByteArray())`

+    - Creates a new ImageExtended (A custom image class used by Pixelorama) of the given size and format. `from_data` can be passed if the ImageExtended is meant to be a copy of another Image (or ImageExtended).

+    - If `mipmaps` is true, generates mipmaps for this image.
+Mipmaps are precalculated lower-resolution copies of the image that are automatically used if the image needs to be scaled down when rendered.
+They help improve image quality and performance when rendering.

+    - If `is_indexed` is true, the ImageExtended is initially marked as indexed.
+Note that this property can be changed later, for example:
+        ```
+        # Creating an ImageExtended without index mode
+        var image := get_node_or_null("/root/ExtensionsApi").project.new_image_extended(64, 64, false, Image.FORMAT_RGBA8, false)
+        # Converting it to indexed later
+        image.is_indexed = true
+	    if image.is_indexed:
+		    image.resize_indices()
+		    image.select_palette("", false)
+		    image.convert_rgb_to_indexed()
+        ```

 - **Dictionary** `get_project_info(project: Project)`

     - Returns a dictionary containing all the project information.